Sunese/generalized-editor/README.md

+# 👷⚒️ ...
+Under construction ... 👷⚒️

-# Type-safe generalized syntax-directed editor
+## Type-safe generalized syntax-directed editor

 This project is part of my master's thesis, where one of my main goals is to implement a type-safe generalized syntax-directed editor.